Sathuran: Plot

-Dheena, who escaped from the cop, travels to all the spots is witnessing and hearing the conversations on how all the evidence are strongly against him.
+Dheena, who escaped from the cop, travels to all the spots.
+He witnesses and hears the conversations on how all the evidence are strongly against him.
 At the Mortuary, Dheena sees the bodies of S. I. Ratnam and Shiva beside his friend Kumar's body.
-He somehow realized the link between the two bodies and another person Theerthagiri (Koothu actor).
-Again he is escaping from the cop.
+He somehow realizes the link between the two bodies and another person Theerthagiri (Koothu actor).
+Again he escapes from the cop.
 Before he reaches to save Theerthagiri, the goons kill him as well before Dheena enters the back side of the stage.
-On seeing Dheena, the goons elopes, leaving Theerthagiri.
-When trying to hold the lying body of Theerthagiri, both police and all audiences witnessed Dheena is the killer.
+On seeing Dheena, the goons elope, leaving Theerthagiri.
+When trying to hold the lying body of Theerthagiri, both police and all audiences witness Dheena as the killer.

-As usual, Dheena escapes from cop, and while recollecting the morning event, he realizes that the 4th person who was in the conversation with these 3 who were killed so far is Janani.
-Though Dheena did not see her face, he recognized it as Janani from the tattoo on the back of her neck.
+As usual, Dheena escapes from cop.
+Ehile recollecting the morning event, he realizes that the 4th person who was in the conversation with these 3 who were killed so far is Janani.
+Though Dheena did not see her face, he recognizes it as Janani from the tattoo on the back of her neck.

-Before the cop and the goons get hold of Janani, Dheena meets Janani and informs her about all of the three deaths and enquires her about her connection with those 3 dead persons.

-Janani reveals how she was losing her previous job and her connections with those three dead persons.
-When she reveals some facts (a quick flashback on her previous employment) and a name she reveals at the end tells us who is the fourth person the goons are looking for to kill before they plan to kill Janani.
+Before the cop and the goons get hold of Janani, Dheena meets her and informs her about all of the three deaths.
+He enquires her about her connection with those 3 dead permople.
+Janani reveals how she lost her previous job and her connections with those three dead people.
+Then she reveals some facts (a quick flashback on her previous employment) and a name she reveals at the end tells us who is the fourth person the goons are looking for to kill before they plan to kill Janani.

 Dheena tells Janani that the fourth victim is his own father.
 Dheena calls his friend Salim to help protect his father.
 Dheena catches hold of one of the goons although the police inspector Pasupathi doubts him.
 Dheena figures out that two corrupt doctors are the head of the goons.
 Dheena catches the two doctors at the hospital, who are ready to kill him.
-Pasupathi eventually comes and realises that Dheena is innocent after one of the doctors point the gun at him.
+Pasupathi eventually comes and realizes that Dheena is innocent after one of the doctors points the gun at him.
 Dheena eventually defeats the corrupt doctors, the last of which before dying reveals that they had made a poisonous substance and were to kill the four people that figured out about after Janani told them the secret.